UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 # NGS Data

-Next-generation sequencing (NGS) has become an important tool in assessing biological signal within an organism or population.
-Stemming from previous low-throughput technologies that were costly and time-consuming to run, NGS platforms are relatively cheap and enable the investigation of the genome, transcriptome, methylome etc at extremely high resolution by sequencing large numbers of RNA/DNA fragments simultaneously.
+Next generation sequencing (NGS) has become an important tool in assessing biological signal within an organism or population.
+Stemming from previous low throughput technologies that were costly and time-consuming to run, NGS platforms are relatively cheap and enable the investigation of the genome, transcriptome, methylome etc at extremely high resolution by sequencing large numbers of RNA/DNA fragments simultaneously.
-The high-throughput of these machines also has unique challenges, and it is important that scientists are aware of the potential limitations of the platforms and the issues involved with the production of good quality data.
+The high throughput of these machines also has unique challenges, and it is important that scientists are aware of the potential limitations of the platforms and the issues involved with the production of good quality data.

 In this course, we will introduce the key file types used in genomic analyses, illustrate the fundamentals of Illumina NGS technology (the current market leader in the production of sequencing data), describe the affect that library preparation can have on downstream data, as well as running through a basic workflow used to analyse NGS data.

 Before we can begin to explore any data, it is helpful to understand how it was generated.
 Whilst there are numerous platforms for generation of NGS data, today we will look at the Illumina Sequencing by Synthesis method, which is one of the most common methods in use today.
-Many of you will be familiar with the process involved, but it may be worth looking at the following [5-minute video from Illumina:](https://youtu.be/fCd6B5HRaZ8).
+Many of you will be familiar with the process involved, but it may be worth looking at the following [5-minute video from Illumina](https://youtu.be/fCd6B5HRaZ8).

 This video picks up *after* the process of fragmentation, as most strategies require DNA/RNA fragments within a certain size range.
 This step may vary depending on your experiment, but the important concept to note during sample preparation is that the DNA insert has multiple sequences ligated to either end.
-These include 1) the sequencing primers, 2) index & /or barcode sequences, and 3) the flow-cell binding oligos.
+These include 1) the sequencing primers, 2) index and/or barcode sequences, and 3) the flow-cell binding oligos.

-### Barcodes Vs Indexes
+### Barcodes vs Indexes

-In the video, you may have noticed an index sequence being mentioned which was within the sequencing primers \& adapters ligated to each fragment.
+In the video, you may have noticed an index sequence being mentioned which was within the sequencing primers and adapters ligated to each fragment.
 Under this approach, a unique index is added to each sample during library preparation and these are used to identify which read came from which sample.
 This is a common strategy in RNA-Seq libraries and many other analyses with relatively low replicate numbers (i.e <= 16 transcriptomes).
 Importantly, the index will not be included in either the forward or reverse read.